 Collect HTTP request attributes, parameters

-For information on how to capture custom attributes, see Collect custom attributes.
+For more information, see Collect custom attributes.

 Delete a transaction trace

-Here are instructions for deleting transaction traces.
 When you delete a transaction trace, it is deleted permanently.